JaviLianes8/BirthdayNotifierApp/README.md

 - Daily check via `AlarmManager` and `BroadcastReceiver` at a user configurable time.
 - Alarm automatically rescheduled after reboot so notifications work even if the device restarts.
 - Sends a notification that opens WhatsApp with a pre‑filled message.
+- Notification includes a snooze action to postpone reminders for 1–4 hours.
 - Simple editor to add, edit or delete birthday entries.
 - Personalized greeting per contact.
 - Option to import name and phone from your device contacts when adding a birthday.